therealadityashankar/cog2runpod/README.md

 Run any cog project from replicate or any other source via runpod !

 ## Usage
-🚀 you can now run any replicate container on runpod by just using,
+🚀 you can now run any replicate container on runpod by just using as the docker start command,

 ```sh
 bash -c "source <(curl -s https://raw.githubusercontent.com/therealadityashankar/replicate2runpod/main/runpodify.sh)"